cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 A ruleset to skip the execution of.

-This option is incompatible with the rulesets, rules and phases options.
+This option is incompatible with the rulesets, rules.
+It can be incompatible with phases options base on the phase of the ruleset.
 Available values: "current".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/ruleset#ruleset Ruleset#ruleset}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/ruleset#ruleset Ruleset#ruleset}

 ---